lino-framework/book/docs/specs/noi/tickets.rst

 Lino Noi does not issue invoices, so it uses this information only for reporting about it and helping with the decision about whether and how worktime is being invoiced to the customer.

+.. class:: Site

+.. class:: Subscription

+    .. attribute:: site

+        The site.

+    .. attribute:: user

+        The user.

+    .. attribute:: primary

+        Whether this is the primary subscription of this user.

+        Checking this field will automatically uncheck any previous primary subscriptions.

 Here is a list of the sites in our demo database: